1Hiddenview/1Hiddenview/README.md

 - 👋 Hi, I’m @1Hiddenview
 - 👀 I’m interested in programming,cyber security, IT, networking, pentesting,coding, AI, web development, data analysis.
 Anything computer related or networking related.
-- 🌱 I’m currently a few months away from graduating college for cybersecurity and information texhnology.
+- 🌱 I’m currently a few months away from graduating college for cybersecurity and information technology.
 I will recieve my Bachelors degree in Computer Science.
 - 💞️ I’m looking to collaborate on computer stuff, networking, programming coding etc.
 - 📫 How to reach me email is best.
 - 😄 Pronouns: she,her